BlakeRhodes/NeoArcadia/Embark-Phase.md

 - **Scouting Roll:** Roll 2d6 against the hex's Scout Difficulty.
 - Some characters, such as [Scouts](./Scouts.html), may modify this roll with their skills.
 - **Scouting Bonus:** Roll - Scout Difficulty.
-- If the Scouting Bonus is positive, the scouting is successful, and the party may use this bonus when rolling for encounters.
+- If the the scouting is successful, and the party may use this bonus when rolling for encounters.
+While a bonus of zero does not allow for additional choices, it still avoids encounters that can be bypassed by being choosen.

 ## Step 2: Arrive